impleri/player-skills/readme.md

 #### Get Player's Current Skill Set

 KubeJS will have read-only access to a player's skill set.
-Note that we store _every_ skill on a player, so do not use this for determining if a player can perform an action.
+Note that we store _every_ skill on a player, so do not use the existence of a skill for determining if a player can perform an action.

 ```js
 onEvent('block.right_click', event => {